wp-plugins/estatik/readme.txt

 = Will I lose my listings when upgrading from Simple to Pro version? =

-No you will not lose your listings.
+No, you will not lose your listings.
 Read [here >>](http://estatik.net/estatik-plugin-documentation/#document-15) how to upgrade.

+= Estatik doesn't work properly with my theme?
+Can you help? =

+Yes, we can check all the issues and fix or advise at least.
+Please contact our [support team >>](http://estatik.net/contact-us/).